VTI-Digital/.github/profile/README.md

 ## 🌟 About Us

-Founded on July 13, 1921, OAO "VTI" (Open Joint Stock Company "VTI") is the first sector-focused scientific research institution in the country.
+Founded on July 13, 1921, JSC "VTI" (Open Joint Stock Company "VTI") is the first sector-focused scientific research institution in the country.

 ## 👩‍🔬 Intellectual Capital 🧠